nkintner/Particles/README.md

-# Talker
+# Particles
-A repository containing a unity file where I'm learning to use dialog.
+A repository containing a unity file where I'm learning to use music and sound as well as particles.